VladimirPoplavsky/Stock_Price_prediction/README.md

 ```

-# LSTM prediction algoritm
+## LSTM prediction algoritm

-### In this application, we used the LSTM network to predict the closing stock price using the past 50-day stock price.
+### In this application, we used the LSTM network to predict the closing stock price using the past 60-day stock price.

-### For the final par we desided to use LSTM model to see how accurate our predictions are going to be data from other companyins instead usind data from the same company
+### For the final part, we decided to use the LSTM model to see how accurate our predictions are going to be using  data from other companies instead using data from the same company

 ```python
 df = pd.read_csv('main_dataframe.csv')